 - Deconstruction: Of Jeff and his Mellow Fellow personality; as Whitman notes, his every action is precisely calculated to make him appear laid-back, indifferent and relaxed, which just serves to prove how ultimately uptight and incapable of truly relaxing he really is.

 - Enforced Method Acting: In-Universe, Abed's first student film has him intentionally annoy and frustrate Jeff and Britta to the point of them abandoning him so he can capture a perfect metaphor for the dissolution of his parents' marriage.

 - Foreshadowing: During his "The Reason You Suck" Speech to Jeff Whitman urges him to, among other things "kiss a girl in the middle of the day!" in order to seize life.
 Whitman is ultimately convinced to pass Jeff when he sees him kissing Britta.

 - Funny Background Event: During the scene where Jeff and Britta first meet Abed's father there's the Greendale Karate team showing off their skills in the background — which consist of Wax On, Wax Off and dancing the Macarena.

-- Genre Savvy: Professor Whitman might think he's actually in Dead Poets Society, but it helps him see Jeff as both the slacker student who's just trying to coast through his studies and as the uptight guy who has no real idea how to loosen up and 'seize the day'.
+- Genre Savvy: Professor Whitman might act like he's actually in Dead Poets Society, but it helps him see Jeff as both the slacker student who's just trying to coast through his studies and as the uptight guy who has no real idea how to loosen up and 'seize the day'.